-If the final examination is restricted (i.e. students are not permitted to pick up their graded examination), to request a supervised viewing of KPE Faculty final examinations written within the last six months, please contact the course instructor via email, using your UTOR email address.
+If the final examination is restricted (i.e. students are not permitted to pick up their graded examination), to request a supervised viewing of KPE Faculty final examinations, please contact the course instructor via email within four weeks of the posting of final grades, using your UTOR email address only.
 The instructor will suggest a date(s) and time when the student may review their final examination in a supervised setting with the instructor and/or TA present.
 A master examination (answer key, rubric, or model answer if relevant) will be provided and, at the discretion of the instructor, the student may bring their own course notes and readings for reference.